How to use Twitter for business

 As long as you're not just shouting about your products on Twitter, the platform is a great place to curate the sort of content you'd like people to associate with your business identity.
 And best of all, you get to shape it.

 Grow your business

-But in reality, there's only one way to build your business on Twitter – and that's through a super social media strategy.
+But in reality, there's only one way to build your business on Twitter – and that's through a super social media marketing strategy.

 Provide top customer service

-Having a Twitter account for your business opens its doors to people – both locally and worldwide – you might otherwise never get to connect with.
+Having a Twitter account for your business opens its doors to people – both locally and worldwide – who you might otherwise never get to connect with.
 But most importantly, it's a great place to engage with your customers.